 Is psychotherapy confidential?

-In general, the law protects the confidentiality of all communications between a client and a counselor.
-No information is disclosed without prior written permission from the client.
+In general, the law protects the confidentiality of most communications between a client and a counselor.

 However, there are some exceptions required by law to this rule.
 Exceptions include: